cottrellashley/general_relativity/README.md

 2. Objects: A class of the most important Tensors and Functions in General Relativity, all of which can be calculated from the Metric Tensor.

 3. Tensors: This is a class which is more of a function like object.
-It's argument takes in two tensors in the form of sympy.array objects, and performs tensor summating of indices in the order as per satted in the argument.
+It's argument takes in two tensors in the form of sympy.array objects, and performs tensor product by performing einstein summation convention of indices in the order satted in the argument.